HariSekhon/DevOps-Bash-tools/README.md

 - [AWS](https://aws.amazon.com/) scripts - `aws_*.sh`:
   - `.envrc-aws` - copy to `.envrc` for `direnv` to auto-load AWS configuration settings such as AWS Profile, Compute Region, EKS cluster kubectl context etc.
+    - also calls `.envrc-kubernetes` to set the `kubectl` context isolated to current shell to prevent race conditions between shells and scripts caused by otherwise naively changing the global `~/.kube/config` context
   - `aws_account_summary.sh` - prints AWS account summary in `key = value` pairs for easy viewing / grepping of things like `AccountMFAEnabled`, `AccountAccessKeysPresent`, useful for checking whether the root account has MFA enabled and no access keys, comparing number of users vs number of MFA devices etc. (see also `check_aws_root_account.py` in [Advanced Nagios Plugins](https://github.com/harisekhon/nagios-plugins))
   - `aws_billing_alarm.sh` - creates a [CloudWatch](https://aws.amazon.com/cloudwatch/) billing alarm and [SNS](https://aws.amazon.com/sns/) topic with subscription to email you when you incur charges above a given threshold.
 This is often the first thing you want to do on an account
   - `aws_cloudtrails_cloudwatch.sh` - lists [Cloud Trails](https://aws.amazon.com/cloudtrail/) and their last delivery to [CloudWatch](https://aws.amazon.com/cloudwatch/features/) Logs (should be recent)